Post bailout, Portugal’s banks must prove the worst is over

 CHEAP FUNDING

 It is a populous banking market.
-A short stretch of Lisbon's main thoroughfare, Avenida da Liberdade, boasts branches of Portugal's four big domestic banks, along with a Deutsche Bank (DBKGn.DE) branch and an outlet of Spain's BBVA (BBVA.MC).
+A short stretch of Lisbon's main thoroughfare, Avenida de Liberdade, boasts branches of Portugal's four big domestic banks, along with a Deutsche Bank branch and an outlet of Spain's BBVA.

-Nearby, at the Praça Marques de Pombal, stand branches of Britain's Barclays (BARC.L) and Banco do Brasil (BBAS3.SA) - both of which are reportedly considering pulling out.
+Nearby, at the Praca Marque's de Pombai, stand branches of Britain's Barclays and Banco do Brasil - both of which are reportedly considering pulling out.

 Portugal's banks had an average return on equity of minus 10.2 percent in 2013, against a positive 6.6 percent for Europe's 30 largest quoted banks.